paulkroe/Torchify/README.md

 - `prog9`: Invalid program that demonstrates errors panic mode can't recover from

 The video demonstration of the project can be found in `demo.mp4`.
 It shows how the project can be setup online in [Docker Playground](https://labs.play-with-docker.com/).
-It generates the token streams and asts for the 10 sample programs.
-Additionally, it generates a more detailed visualization for program 5.
-For reference the output file can be found at `ast.png`.
+It generates the token streams for 10 sample programs.
+For successfully parsed programs it outputs the parse tree as well as the ast generated.

 To represent asts as strings we use nested lists.
 For example, if we have a tree with root node A and two children B and C where B has another child D we would represent this as
 ```